-HM220 Aromatherapy Essentials (1.00 didactic unit)
+HM220 Aromatherapy Essentials (1 didactic unit) (15 academic hours)

 This course is designed to provide students with the essential introduction to the professional practice of Aromatherapy combining both Eastern and Western concepts of essential oil use.
 Students will be introduced to identifying the needs of the client's body, mind, and spirit and customize an essential oil blend for them.